f5devcentral/f5-automation-labs/docs/class1/module1/lab5.rst

 Perform the following steps to complete this task:

 #.
-Click the “Step 4: Add BIGIP-B Device to CMI Trust on BIGIP-A” item
+Click the "Step 4: Add BIGIP-B Device to CMI Trust on BIGIP-A" item
    in the collection

 #.
 Examine the operation (POST), URI and JSON body.
 We are using a